yusuke-imoto-lab/RECODE/README.md

-# scRECODE - resolution of curse of dimensionality in single-cell data analysis
+# RECODE - resolution of curse of dimensionality in single-cell data analysis

 ## Installation
-To install scRECODE package, use `pip` as follows:
+To install RECODE package, use `pip` as follows:

 ```
 $ pip install screcode